-Registration begins November 18 for continuing students who attended in fall 2013.
+Registration begins July 27 for continuing students who attended in the spring 2015 and/or summer 2015 terms.
 Registration dates for new, continuing and returning students are based on the Order of Registration.
 Manage your class schedule, adds, drops, waitlist, etc. on WebAdvisor.
 If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and owe fees.
 It is your responsibility to drop yourself from classes that you decide not to attend.